GunmetalOrb73/Ipfsbin/README.md

 ## Download

-You can [download](https://github.com/GunmetalOrb73/Ipfsbin) the latest installable version of Markdownify for Windows, macOS and Linux.
+You can [download](https://github.com/GunmetalOrb73/Ipfsbin) the latest installable version of IpfsBin.

 ## Credits